guowilling/SRCarouselView/README.md

 ### 2017.01.10
 > Redesign class structure, add a class to manage network images. it can be applied to other network image download and cache place.
-> If you do not like the new way of using, you can also use the previous way, the SRInfiniteCarouselView class is in 'Deprecated' folder.
+> If you do not like the new way of using, you can also use the previous way, the SRInfiniteCarouselViewDeprecated0 class is in 'Deprecated' folder.

 **If you have any question, please issue or contact me.**
 **If this repo helps you, please give it a star.**